How Grace of Belle Was Born (and Reborn)

 That’s where it all started!

 I just knew I had this deep desire to create something feminine and beautiful.
+I grew up riding horses, so there was a piece of me in that.

 While that desire wasn’t wrong, my angle was a little off.